 - Invests in marine leisure facilities to support coastal communities

 - Is guided at all times by our core values of excellence, commercialism, collaboration and integrity.

 Crown Estate Scotland is a public corporation which manages the assets on an interim basis until new legislation sets out permanent arrangements.
 It is led by a board and managed by a staff team of approx 37 FTEs, supported by agents who provide specialist advice and local support.

-Our business plan for 2018/19 is below along with a summary of key legislation relating to Crown Estate Scotland.
+Our business plan for the current period is below along with a summary of key legislation relating to Crown Estate Scotland.
 This details our objectives, ways of working and how we are contributing to delivering Scottish Government's national outcomes.